GBert/USBtinClone/README.md

 https://github.com/GBert/CP2104_GPIO

-an then programm the sbtin code with:
+an then programm the usbtin code with:

 http://code.google.com/p/mphidflash/